 - wood spool

-- paint brush or foam brush & water
+- paintbrush or foam brush and water

-- 1 glass dome or vase cover
+- 1 glass dome or glass bell cover

 - hot glue gun if you want to glue it * optional

 - small wire cutters or scissors (do not use sewing scissors!)